osgi/osgi.enroute.site/_qs/200-workspace.md

 ![Import archetype](/img/qs/git-import-4.png)

-Then select `Next` to go to the page where we will tell EGit to store our Git/bnd workspace in your file system.
+Then select `Next` to go to the page where we will tell EGit to store our bnd workspace in your file system.

 ![Import archetype](/img/qs/git-import-5.png)